-At Veritas Kapital Assurance Plc (The Company), we understand that the process of sustainability is a pathway of continual improvement.
+Veritas Kapital Assurance Plc (The Company) recognizes that sustainability is a practice of continual improvement in using resources responsibly.
 Our actions protect and enhance the natural resources that would be needed by future generations to enjoy a quality of life equal to or greater than our own.
-Hence, we do not only weigh the financial implications of every decision; but we also factor its potential impacts on sustainability goals.
+Hence, we do not only weigh the financial implications of every decision; but we also consider its potential impacts on sustainability goals.